 windows_flexlm.zip - contains lmgrd.exe (the license manager daemon) and nilm.exe (the NI License Manager vendor daemon)

-linux_flexlm.zip - contains lmgrd.exe (the license manager daemon) and nilm.exe (the NI License Manager vendor daemon)
+linux_flexlm.zip - contains lmgrd.exe (the license manager daemon) and nilm.exe (the NI License Manager vendor daemon) Note: The files attached to this article are for version 11.16.4 of FlexNet binaries.

 Copy the .exe files into the licensing folder created in step 1.